Kentanic/poc-rag-dcgan/README.md

 2. **Generative Adversarial Networks (DCGAN)** — for local image synthesis and experimentation in data generation.

 All components run **locally on CPU/GPU**, using open-source models and frameworks (PyTorch, FAISS, BM25, llama.cpp).
-No internet or API dependency — ideal for secure, on-premises use cases such as **BMW’s automotive R&D data environments**.
+No internet or API dependency — ideal for secure, on-premises use cases such as automotive R&D data environments**.

 ---

-## 🧩 System Architecture
+## System Architecture

 ### **1. Retrieval-Augmented Generation (RAG)**